alazaroc/blog-web-code/_posts/en/2024-10-12-the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success.md

 In this section, you'll explore each of the pillars, along with their key design principles and best practices.
 This deeper dive provides you with the tools to understand how to optimize your cloud workloads.

-> It's essential reading for anyone looking to improve their cloud architecture, but if you prefer to stay high-level, feel free to skip this section.
+> Each pillar offers a set of design principles and best practices, and by reviewing them, you can identify improvements you can make to your solutions.
-{: .prompt-tip }
+{: .prompt-warning }

-For the most up-to-date details, review the official AWS documentation [here](https://docs.aws.amazon.com/wellarchitected/latest/framework/the-pillars-of-the-framework.html){:target="_blank"}.
+> For the most up-to-date details, review the official AWS documentation [here](https://docs.aws.amazon.com/wellarchitected/latest/framework/the-pillars-of-the-framework.html){:target="_blank"}.

 ### 2.1.
 Pillar of Operational Excellence